learn-co-students/orm-mapping-db-to-ruby-object-lab-cb-gh-000/README.md

 ## Objectives

-- Write a method that turns database rows into Ruby objects
+- Write a methods that turns database rows into Ruby objects
 - Write methods that allow you to search a database

 ## Overview